V0lk3n/V0lk3n.github.io/writeup/HeroCTFv5/HeroCTFv5-SystemCollection.md

 ### Solution

-This challenge only give us the SSH credentials of LFM instance and give the flag into the description to begins the LFM challenges collection.
+This challenge only give us the SSH credentials of LFM instance and give the flag in the description to begun the LFM challenges collection.

 Flag : **Hero{I_4cc3pt_th3_m1ss10n}**